sarkar-rohan/ObjectsWithStateChange/README.md

 ## Citation
-If you use the dataset in your work, please cite our [paper](https://arxiv.org/abs/2404.06470):
+If you use the dataset or curriculum learning approach in your work, please cite our [paper](https://arxiv.org/abs/2404.06470):
 ```
 @misc{sarkar2025datasetframeworklearningstateinvariant,
       title={A Dataset and Framework for Learning State-invariant Object Representations},